PRUNERS/flit_tutorial/README.md

 - `--jobs` how many processes can be used during compilation.
 This is converted to `-jN` for GNU Make where N is the number passed to this flag.
   This is only for compilations and not for test executions.
-- `--delete` tells FLiT Bisect to delete unnecessary files as it goes.
-This may be necessary if the compiled executable is pretty large and you would run out of disk space otherwise.

 and its output: